betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 **Field test Landing Mode.**

-Using a configured transmitter switch is good way to directly enter and exit Stage 2 failsafe modes.
+Using a configured transmitter switch is good way to directly enter and exit Stage 2 Failsafe modes.

 1. Perform bench testing first!
 1. Find a place where you can hover at low altitude above something soft (long grass, ferns, heather, foam, etc.) in an unpopulated area away from buildings or people.
-1. Before testing Landing Mode, test Drop mode, confirming that the Stage 1 value for throttle doesn't cause a flyaway, and that the quad disarms at the end of stage 1.
+1. Before testing Landing Mode, test Drop Mode, confirming that the Stage 1 value for throttle doesn't cause a flyaway, and that the quad disarms at the end of stage 1.
 1. Configure Stage 2 to Landing Mode, and enable Angle Mode using the relevant Stage 1 Aux channel.
 1. Check that both the Stage 1 and the Stage 2 Landing Mode throttle values are set to a value that should result in a slow descent.
 If in doubt, start with a LOW value.
 1. Plan how to emulate the link loss, and plan how to restore the link immediately if the quad starts to fly away (eg if the failsafe throttle is set too high), since you will not be able to disarm until the link is restored.